Employment at The Rockwell

 - Responsible for responding to customer requests, identifying security expectations, contract preparation, and working with internal customers to secure event space.

-- Coordinates the booking process with high level of detail in all records.
+- Coordinates the booking process with high level of detail and consistency in all records.

 - Coordinates on-site direction and execution of logistics to ensure continuity and success of events; assists with moving and setting up program equipment as needed.